PedroBMedeiros/P2-Anteaters/README.md

 Welcome to our Trimester 3 Night Hawk Planner Project.

 We are creating an online planner that consists of a to do list, and a dynamic number that lists the amount of things that needs to be done.
 The user will be able to create an account.
-We will be pulling information that will be shown on specific dates on the calendar, like holidays or games in a specific sport.
+We will be pulling information that will be shown through reviews for certain games.

 ## Technical Requirements